FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 In what has been described as one of the most left-wing Labour manifestos for decades, Labour has also promised to take on multinational corporations and what Corbyn has called "wealth extractors".

 Labour has pledged to raise corporation tax to 26 percent from 19 percent and impose higher taxes on the top 5 percent of earners.
-(Additional reporting by Robin Gillham; editing by Guy Faulconbridge and Mark Heinrich)
+(Additional reporting by Robin Gillham; editing by Guy Faulconbridge)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan